plattebasintimelapse/ccp/README.md

   	bower install

+Build deployment to `dist` directory

+    grunt

 Run local server

     grunt serve

-Build deployment to `dist` directory

-    grunt

-Make sure you have a copy of `secrets.json` and run
+Make sure you have a copy of `secrets.json`.
+To push to the staging url, run:

 	grunt stage

-to push to the staging url

-Deploy the project with
+Deploy the project with:

 	grunt deploy

+Woop, woop!